Chrome is one of the most popular web-browsers in existence, so it makes sense to use a VPN service with it.

-With that said, what VPN should you choose for use with Chrome? and more importantly, which is the Best VPN for Chrome?
+With that said, what Virtual Private Network should you choose for use with Chrome? and more importantly, which is the Best VPN for Chrome?

 We've tried and tested a whole host of VPN services to find out which works best with Chrome.
-We'll be concentrating on Chrome-browser extensions which work seamlessly with the Chrome browser without affecting the rest of your internet traffic.
+We'll concentrate on their proxy extensions that work seamlessly with the Chrome browser without affecting the rest of your internet traffic.

-Below we've rounded up the leading 5 VPNs for Chrome and below that some of the features you should be looking out for.
+Below we've rounded up the leading 7 VPN services for Chrome and underneath that, some of the features you should be looking out for.

 Top VPNs for Chrome

-The VPN Chrome app is accessible from the corner menu and within just one click it opens and lets you connect.
-You can choose to connect to more than 140 cities across the world in more than 90 countries.
+The VPN Chrome app is accessible from the corner menu and within just one click it, opens and lets you connect.
+You can choose to connect to more than 160 server locations across the world in more than 94 countries.

-We really liked the fact it blocks WebRTC, has DNS Leak Protection built in and has a Kill Switch should the connection drop.
+We really like the fact it blocks WebRTC, has DNS Leak Protection built-in and has a Kill Switch should the connection drop.
 They also have great security, using 256-bit encryption to protect your VPN connection.

 Our #1 Recommended Choice for Chrome

-NordVPN is another VPN service that is highly-rated, in fact, they scored one of our highest ever review scores this year.
+NordVPN is another Virtual Private Network that is highly-rated, in fact, they scored one of our highest ever review scores this year.

 One aspect we really liked was the CyberSec feature which has been rolled over from the main desktop software and protects you against malware and blocks annoying adverts.